CV

 Edinburgh, Scotland.

-• Field: History of Religions, Ancient Near Eastern Studies and Israelite Religion
+• Field: History of Religions, focus on Ancient West Asian Religions, Ancient Israel, and Hebrew Bible

 • Thesis: “Athirat, Asherah, Ashratu: a Reassessment According to the Textual Sources”

-• Classes completed at the University of Edinburgh (the University does not keep doctoral-level transcripts):
+• Classes completed at the University of Edinburgh (the University did not keep doctoral-level transcripts at this period):

 • Ugaritic Translation (three years)